Get Started with Git on Oracle Linux

 This is my first commit

-The git log command returns every commit made in the repository and therefore can be very long.
-If this happens to your repository you can paginate the output by adding the paginate flag like this: git log -p.
-The output returned uses the Linux less command and should be navigated in the same way as when using the less command (use the spacebar to advance one page at a time, and the up and down arrow keys to move up/down one line at a time).
+The git log command returns every commit made in the repository and, therefore, can be very long.
+If this happens to your repository, you can paginate the output by adding the -p paginate flag to the command.
+The output returned uses the Linux less command, which you can navigate using the spacebar to advance one page at a time and the up and down arrow keys to move up or down one line at a time).

 git log --stat